Vagr9K/Blog/content/posts/material-react/index.md

 ## Popularity

-Poplarity doesn't necessarily show quality, but in reality of Open Source Software, projects that managed to get higher amount of traction are more likely to be maintained for a longer amount of time.
+Poplarity doesn't necessarily show quality, but in reality of Open Source Software, projects that managed to get higher amount of traction are more likely to be maintained for longer.
 Getting stuck with an abandonware is always a possible outcome, and we have to do everything to minimize it.

 | Project       | Stars | Forks
 |---------------|-------|------